 If your dad’s idea of bliss is a good book, favourite armchair and cup of tea, Wales has plenty of literary spots where he can indulge his love and pick out a book gift or three.
 Hay-on-Wye is Wales’ book town.
-Situated in Powys, it is packed with tens of bookshops perfect for afternoons of browsing.
+Situated in Powys, it is packed with tons of bookshops perfect for afternoons of browsing.
 There are plenty of cafes and pubs for sustenance, plus lovely walks along the river Wye.

 Troutmark Books in Cardiff is an institution.
 Aberystwyth Arts Centre bookshop can be coupled with a performance or film or a day out in Aberystwyth - make sure to visit the National Library!
 Browsers in Porthmadog is vintage, The Hours in Brecon is a café and bookshop all in one, while Palas Print is a bright, contemporary bookshop in Caernarfon’s medieval town walls.

 Is he a lover of libraries?
 Wales has some great ones – visit the stunning converted chapel that still has a congregation in Bargoed, or he could take a writing course in beautiful Gladstone's Library in Flintshire.
 A day out in Llandaff, Cardiff, or Laugharne, Carmarthenshire, will take you to past homes of Welsh writers Roald Dahl and Dylan Thomas.

 For the gentleman who loves boutiques and classic tailoring, take your dad on a tour of some of Cardiff’s hot spots for high quality items – classic brogues at Brogue Trader, waistcoats, cravats and hats at Hatts Vintage Emporium in Cardiff Market, top of the range razors and gifts at Havana House (formerly The Bear Shop tobacconists).

 We all like to be taken care of sometimes.
 Whether your dad has a busy job, or busy retired life, you could treat him to some pampering relaxation time.
 Wales has no shortage of places for him to be spoiled rotten, so why not book you both in for a spa day and spend some quality time together over a swim and treatments?
 It’d be rude not to join him!